 As described in the FMP and this SAFE, harvest specifications, OFL and ABC, are set prior to each fishing season using the three-tier system, detailed in Table 2.
 A stock is assigned to one of the three tiers based on the availability of information for that stock and model selection choices are made.
-Tier assignments and model choices are proposed by the NOAA SAFE Team to the SSC.
-The SSC
+Tier assignments and model choices are proposed by the NMFS SAFE Team to the SSC.
+The SSC recommends tier assignments, the stock assessment and model structure, including whether the best scientific information available is used for calculating the proposed OFLs and ABC/ACLs based on the three-tier system, the buffers used to reduce OFL to proposed values of ABC and, if applicable, buffers considered for proposed values of ACL.

-The NOAA SAFE Team prepares the stock assessment and calculates the proposed preseason OFLs.
+The NMFS SAFE Team prepares the stock assessment and calculates the proposed preseason OFLs.
 For Tiers 1 and 2 stocks, preseason OFL is calculated from the preseason total run size forecast.
 For Tier 3 stocks, the OFL is calculated from estimated historical harvests in the EEZ.
 The ABCs are set by applying a buffer to the preseason OFL to account for scientific uncertainty.